Minnesota GOP delegation all on board with call to overturn presidential election

-Minnesota's Republican congressional delegation is now firmly behind a Texas lawsuit before the U.S. Supreme Court that is seeking to reverse the presidential election.
+Minnesota's Republicans in Congress on Friday got firmly behind a Texas lawsuit that sought to subvert the results of the presidential election but which was tossed out by the U.S. Supreme Court by the end of the day.

 On Friday, GOP U.S. Reps.
-Pete Stauber and Jim Hagedorn joined U.S. Rep. Tom Emmer, and a large group of other House Republicans in backing the court challenge.
-It seeks to invalidate President-elect Joe Biden's 62 Electoral College votes in four swing states.
+Pete Stauber and Jim Hagedorn joined Rep. Tom Emmer and a lengthy list of fellow House Republicans in backing the legally questionable, now-moot court challenge.
+It sought to invalidate President-elect Joe Biden's 62 Electoral College votes in four swing states.

+Even before the Supreme Court's late-Friday dismissal, the lawsuit's chances were seen as very small, and some prominent Republican and conservative voices have decried ongoing efforts by President Donald Trump and allies to overturn an election that Trump clearly lost.

+But many in the GOP, including Minnesota's most prominent Republican officeholders, spoke out for the legal maneuvers on behalf of Trump.

 "Election laws across several states were amended or suspended in the closing months of the 2020 election by acts of state officials and courts, not state legislatures," Hagedorn said in a statement Friday.
 "I joined 125 of my colleagues and signed onto the amicus brief because I believe the Supreme Court should consider the Texas case on constitutional grounds to ensure that all U.S. citizens are treated fairly and the election was conducted in accordance with state laws."

-The original brief Emmer signed Thursday had 106 House Republican signatures.
+The original brief Emmer signed Thursday had 106 House Republican signatures before an additional group joined on Friday.
 Stauber explained in a post on Twitter Friday that his name had not yet appeared on the list of signers because of a "clerical error in the filing" but added that it would be fixed soon.

 Minnesota's Republican Rep.-elect Michelle Fischbach, too, has spoken in support of Trump's unproven allegations of widespread voter fraud.
 U.S. Attorney General William Barr, among others, have dismissed fraud as a determining factor in the outcome of the presidential race.

+"The Supreme Court is not going to overturn the election in the Texas case, as the President has told them to do," tweeted Rick Hasen, a law professor at the University of California, Irvine.
+"But we are in bad shape as a country that 17 states could support this shameful, anti-American filing" by Texas and its attorney general, Ken Paxton, he said.

-Texas Attorney General Ken Paxton singled out Georgia, Michigan, Pennsylvania and Wisconsin in a suit filed this week that repeats disproved and unsupported allegations about mail ballots and voting in those states.
+Paxton singled out Georgia, Michigan, Pennsylvania and Wisconsin in his suit filed this week that repeats disproved and unsupported allegations about mail ballots and voting in those states.
 The suit and the amicus brief Minnesota's GOP congressmen signed argues that officials in those states illegally circumvented their legislatures to change election rules ahead of Election Day.

 Trump failed to flip Minnesota in last month's election, losing by more than 233,000 votes.
 But 15 GOP state lawmakers have also since written Paxton to ask him to add Minnesota to the list of states in his lawsuit.
 Signatories include state Sen. Mary Kiffmeyer, a Big Lake Republican whose Senate elections committee grilled Secretary of State Steve Simon over the administration of the election earlier this week.